kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-multiple-services.md

 ---
-title: Expose a workload with multiple services
+title: Expose multiple services on the same host
 ---

 This tutorial shows how to expose a workload with multiple services that share the same host on different paths.